hyperweb-io/create-interchain-app/examples/authz/README.md

 ## Credits

-🛠 Built by Hyperweb — if you like our tools, please consider delegating to [our validator ⚛️](https://hyperweb.io/validator)
+🛠 Built by Hyperweb (formerly Cosmology) — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/hyperweb-io)

 ## Disclaimer